-The Federation, and our its member Festivals, are committed to ensuring safe environments for children and young people and believe that it is always unacceptable for a child or young person to experience abuse of any kind.
+The Federation, and its member Festivals, are committed to ensuring safe environments for children and young people and believe that it is always unacceptable for a child or young person to experience abuse of any kind.
 We recognise our responsibility to safeguard the welfare of all children and young people, by a commitment to recommend best practice, which protects them.

-This policy applies to our the Board of Trustees of The British and International Federation of Festivals for Music Dance and Speech, paid staff, Adjudicator members, volunteers, students or anyone working on behalf of the Federation and our its member Festivals.
+This policy applies to the Board of Trustees of The British and International Federation of Festivals for Music Dance and Speech, paid staff, Adjudicator members, volunteers, students or anyone working on behalf of the Federation and its member Festivals.

 We recognise that:

 • the welfare of the child/young person is paramount